MSAM - From Molecules to Cells

 16:00 – 16:30 Adrian Roitberg (University of Florida)

-Machine Learning Potentials: much faster than quantum, somewhat slower than classical
+Machine Learning Potentials: much faster than quantum, somewhat slower than classical.
+Searching for the right spot.

 All-atom molecular simulations offer detailed insights into macromolecular phenomena, but their substantial computational cost hinders the exploration of complex biological processes.
 We introduce Advanced Machine-learning Atomic Representation Omni-force-field (AMARO), a new neural network potential (NNP) that combines an O(3)-equivariant message-passing neural network architecture, TensorNet, with a coarse-graining map that excludes hydrogen atoms.
 AMARO demonstrates the feasibility of training coarser NNP, without prior energy terms, to run stable protein dynamics with scalability and generalization capabilities.